 As you could read in my extensive reviews, to my mind, the best car seat for a 3-year-old is the Graco Tranzitions 3 In 1 Harness.

-- Dual cup holders help keep your child's drink close; lightweight, portable seat is ideal for busy, active parents
+- Lightweight, portable seat is ideal for busy, active parents

 With this toddler car seat, 3 year old is entirely safe.
 It comes from a reputable manufacturer, includes an internal harness, does not weigh too much, and can be adjusted.